-A mesothelioma related claim was received in March 2018 in respect of the estate of a former employee of Harpenden UDC.
+A mesothelioma related claim was received in March 2018 in respect of the estate of a former employee of Harpenden UDC, which transferred its assets to SADC on 1 April 1973.
 SADC is the successor authority so would be liable should the claim be successful.
-The estimated potential claim is £221k (plus legal costs).
 Liability was denied and we have heard nothing further from the claimant's solicitors.

 A further mesothelioma claim for a contribution was received on behalf of a former employer of a Council employee and tenant.
 The former employer (English Electric) has settled the mesothelioma claim and are seeking a contribution from the Council.
-The claim is estimated at £29k (including costs).
 Liability has been denied.